How can business leaders address today's most urgent environmental and social challenges?

 Christie Stephenson, Executive Director of the Peter P. Dhillon Centre for Business Ethics at UBC Sauder led a panel session on Responsible Governance, examining role of an organization’s board of directors and how it should translate ESG risks to opportunities.

 “Board directors are ultimate stewards of corporations, which can be the most influential institutions of our time,” said Stephenson.
 “They are not only responsible for problems that plague us but also hold the key to the possibility that we can turn the ship around and find solutions.”

 With racialized people, and women still representing the minorities among board composition; diversity and inclusion is a critical need, panel members agreed.
 “Particularly in Canada we are talking about the “I” in ESG,” said Stephenson.
 “And how fundamentally important Indigenous rights, reconciliation and relationships are for businesses and society.”

 “The days of voluntary ESG marketing are over.”

 - Carol Liao, Distinguished Scholar & Associate Professor, UBC Sauder

 Panelist Carol Liao, Distinguished Scholar at the Peter P. Dhillon Centre for Business Ethics, and Associate Professor of Law at UBC, urged board directors to prioritize ESG.
-As co-leader of the Canada Climate Law Initiative, she cautioned that regulators like the Task Force on Climate Change (TFCC) and the Institutional Shareholder Services (ISS) are forming global benchmarks and will be increasingly holding companies to ESG compliance.
+As co-leader of the Canada Climate Law Initiative, she cautioned that regulators are endorsing the Task Force on Climate-related Financial Disclosures (TCFD) and the International Sustainability Standards Board (ISSB) are forming global benchmarks and will be increasingly holding companies to ESG compliance.